First published on March 11th, 2016

 As a business operating in the digital age, it is important for you to understand how Search Engines (specifically, Google) collect and distribute information that it finds across the world wide web.
 Is Google the best search engine?
 Or is there an alternative search engine that is better?

-For September 2018, SparkToro estimated that to see of all the major online platforms how much search share they own in the US.
+For September 2019, SparkToro estimated that to see of all the major online platforms how much search share they own in the US.
 Below is the search engine market data they discovered.
+Google owns 94% of the market share.

 TL;DR use the index to skip to your preferred content.